William Craig1,2

 b.
 1724, d.
 8 August 1726

-William Craig was born in 1724 in Monmouth Co., New Jersey.1 He was the son of Archibald Craig and Mary Unknown.
-William Craig died on 8 August 1726 in Monmouth Co., New Jersey.1,2 He was buried in Old Scots Cemetery, Monmouth Co., New Jersey.2
+William Craig was born in 1724 in Monmouth County, New Jersey.1 He was the son of Archibald Craig and Mary Millar.
+William Craig died on 8 August 1726 in Monmouth County, New Jersey.1,2 He was buried in Old Scots Cemetery, Monmouth County, New Jersey.2

 Citations